brendano86/puber/README.md

 ### Timing

 Every 5 minutes the Puber clean up service (PCS) checks for the current puber status.
-Based on the status level at the time
+Based on the status level at the time, the following rules are applied:

+* If the status is red
+ * If it has been 10 minutes or more since status change, change status to orange
+* If the status is orange
+ * If it has been 10 minutes or more since status change, change status to blue
+* If the status is yellow
+ * If it has been 5 minutes or more since status change, change status to green.
+* If the status is blue
+ * If it has been 5 minutes or more since status change, change status to green.
+* If the status is green
+ * Do nothing